More than a year, actually.

 On the whole, Newsroom accomplishes what it sets out to achieve.
-There is no clickbait, either in the form of advertisements or in the guise of articles masquerading as news.
+There is no clickbait, either in the form of advertisements or in the guise of 'lifestyle' articles masquerading as news.
 Its journalists' work is complemented by contributions from subject matter experts from Newsroom’s sponsors in the corporate and tertiary education sectors.
-Its investigative journalist broke a news story in 2019 that led to the launching of no less than five separate inquiries into the practices of the government department under scrutiny.
+Its investigative journalist broke a news story in 2019 that led to the launching of no less than five separate inquiries into the practices within a government department.

 Newsroom’s stories are worth reading.

 I have been proofreading for them on an ad hoc basis – read unpaid (in more ways than one) – for the past 15 months now.
 There was an initial proposal on my part, but at the end of the day (actually, literally, at the beginning of each day) I was happy to donate my services to a source of good journalism.

 This service has been mutually beneficial.
 It gives me a sense of immediate satisfaction when I occasionally check back on the articles I’ve proofread before breakfast and see Newsroom has acted on typos I’ve identified or improvements I’ve suggested.
 So, I read good journalism regularly, while honing my proofreading skills, and Newsroom gets some real-time proofreading done on its articles.

 I have a few comments, on journalism in general, that I feel slightly qualified to make after having read with a proofreader’s eye over an extended period.

 Writing well is an art.
 Writing well to a daily deadline is art done with one eye on the clock.